Malang East Java, Indonesia Travel Guide

 $50 - $150 per day

-Mid-range hotel, mix of local/international meals, Gojek/Grab cars, paid tours.
+Mid-range hotel, mix of local/international meals, Gojek/Grab cars, excursions with a price.

 Premium experiences with high-end accommodation and exclusive services.